Lewis Lehrman: Conservative causes

-Lehrman is active in civic and conservative causes.
+Lehrman was active in civic and conservative causes.
 He was a member of the board of directors of the Project for the New American Century for one year.
 In the late 1970s, he was a trustee at the American Enterprise Institute and was a trustee of The Heritage Foundation until the 1990s.
 He served as a trustee of the Manhattan Institute and the Pierpont Morgan Library.

 In 1983, he helped to found Citizens for America, an organization that aided Oliver North's campaign to supply the anti-communist Contra guerrillas in Nicaragua.
 The impetus for the organization came from Jaquelin H. Hume, a friend of President Ronald Reagan, who had conceived the project and sold President Reagan on getting Lehrman involved.
 Reagan called Lehrman: "The President and I had a long talk.
 The conclusions of our discussion were very simple.
 We agree we needed a national civil league, an activist enterprise, people who agreed on first principles, that would focus on economic and national security policies.
 Our first purpose is to induce a mutation in the climate of opinion in America among opinion leaders.
 We would join the intellectual debate in every town, village, and city through our Congressional district committees."
 In his diary, Reagan wrote: "Lew Lehrman & Jack Hume came by.
 They have a great plan for getting our supporters organized at the Cong.
 District level."

 At the time, Lehrman was considered a possible future Republican presidential candidate.